DennisSuitters/LibreCMS/README.md

 ### Features
 - Installer when first Opened.
-- Blog, Portfolio's, Bookings, Events, News, Testimonials, Inventory, Services, Gallery, Proofs.
+- Blog, Portfolio's, Bookings, Events, News, Testimonials, Inventory, Services, Gallery, Proofs, Messages, and Newsletters.
 - Messaging - Whenever a message is created via the Contact Us page, it is stored in the Messages system as well as emailed.
 - Orders - Create Quotes, Invoices.
 Client viewing of Orders.
 - Media - Upload and manage various types of files for addition into content using elFinder.